zlalvani/player-vs-sound/README.md

 ###Dependencies:

-ofxBeat
 ofxFFT
 ofxBullet
 ofxAnimatable
 ofxGui
+ofxOpenCv

-To use: place music file in bin/data and rename to "test.mp3".
+To use: choose music file on program start.
 Works best with bass heavy music.